davesag/ir-api/README.md

 }
 ```

-You can change this by passing your own configuration object into the `ir` function.
+You can supply your own configuration object to the `ir` function.

 ```js
 const ir = require('ir-api')